ABOUT US

 Sandra Shannonhouse is a sculptor.
 She lives and works in Benicia, California.
 Since the death of her husband, Robert Arneson, in 1992, she has been the administrator of his estate, overseeing the initial inventory and coordinating all aspects of closing the estate.
 Now Trustee of the Robert Arneson Trust and Director of the Arneson Archive, she continues to promote the preservation of his legacy, conservation of his work, and scheduling of exhibitions.
 She is active in Benicia politics, particularly in historic preservation.
 She has served on various boards and was a founding director of the Benicia Education Fund.
 She joined the Artists’ Legacy Foundation board in 2006.

 Gary Knecht is a retired historic preservation planner and designer.
 From 1982 to 1999 he worked in the City of Oakland’s historic preservation program.
 For 15 of those years Knecht coordinated the Oakland Cultural Heritage Survey, an ongoing study of architecturally and historically important buildings and districts.
 From 1981 to 2005 he owned his own historic preservation consulting firm, Knecht & Knecht.
 He helped found and served as a director of the Jack London District Association, Oakland Fund for the Arts, South of the Nimitz Improvement Council, Friends of Terra Cotta, and Oakland Heritage Alliance.
 His public service includes terms on the Oakland Cultural Affairs Commission and the Alameda Historical Advisory Commission.
-Knecht was a founding member of the Artists’ Legacy Foundation in 2000.
+Knecht was a founding member of the Artists’ Legacy Foundation in 2000 and served on its board until January 2025.

 images, left to right: Gary Knecht, Charles Fiske, and Viola Frey in Frey’s Oakland home, c.
 1981.
 Photo: © Squeak Carnwath.
 Portrait of Squeak Carnwath.
 Photo: Peg Skorpinski.
 Portrait of Gary Knecht.
 Portrait of Viola Frey.
 Photo: Christopher Felver.
 2021 © Artists’ Legacy Foundation, Oakland / ARS, New York.